 - Summary of Issues and Possible Priorities Identified by Partners and Stakeholders

-Annual Report and Program Assessment
+Annual Program Assessment

 Annually, Minnesota Housing reports on the housing assistance it provided during the previous year and summarizes characteristics of households assisted by program.
 Biennially, Minnesota Housing reports on the distribution of its assistance by county.